Vennela Kishore

 Bokkala Kishore Kumar (born 19 September 1980), known professionally as Vennela Kishore, is an Indian actor and director who works in Telugu cinema.
 Known for his comedic roles, he earned the moniker "Vennela" after his first feature film Vennela (2005).
 He is a recipient of two Nandi Awards.

 Early life

 Kishore was born and brought up in Kamareddy of present-day Telangana.
 He moved to Hyderabad for graduation and then emigrated to the US for higher studies.
 Kishore completed his master's degree in Ferris State University, Michigan and worked as a software engineer.

 Career

 During his stay in the U.S., Kishore got an opportunity to work in Deva Katta's directorial Vennela (2005) which marked his entry into the film industry.

 Kishore received appreciation for his role in the film DJ.
 His other performances include Bindaas, Pilla Zamindar, Daruvu, Sarkaru Vaari Paata, Badshah, Doosukeltha, Pandaga Chesko, Goodachari, S/O Satyamurthy, Srimanthudu, Bale Bale Magadivoy, Ekkadiki Pothavu Chinnavada, and Ami Thumi.
-He also directed two Telugu films (Vennela 1½, and Jaffa).
+He also directed two films (Vennela 1½, and Jaffa).
 After tasting failure with his directorial projects, he has returned to acting.